|

 These

-are the coil stop screws
+are the stop/yoke retainer screws

 located on the coil assembly.